 126. Changing conditions on Board’s initiative

-(1) This section applies if a National Board reasonably believes it is necessary to change a condition imposed on the registration of a registered health practitioner or student registered by the Board.
+(1) This section applies if a National Board reasonably believes it is necessary to change a condition imposed on the registration of a registered health practitioner or student registered in a health profession for which the Board is established.

 (2) The National Board must give the registered health practitioner or student a written notice stating —